Frequently Asked Questions

-Q: Where do graduates meet guests after the ceremony?
+Q: Where do graduates meet guests after the ceremonies?

 A: Prearrange a meeting spot outside of the Arena with your families and guests after

-the ceremony.
+the ceremonies.
 Approximately 9,000 people will exit at the same time and it is difficult to locate

 your family and guests.
 Consider meeting at a lunch location.
 Reservations are recommended.

 Q: May family members take photographs?